OwlGlauks/odin-recipes/README.md

 # odin-recipes

-This is a project inserted in The Odin Project Foundantions course.
+This is my record of the exercises from The Odin Project Foundantions course.

-In this project I will practice my HTML.